 Siding Spring is near Coonabarabran, New South Wales, Australia.
-It is the most important location for optical and infra-red astronomy on the Australian mainland, hosts eleven telescopes, and is home to our 2-meter class Faulkes Telescope South (FTS) and will be home to two 1-meter telescopes later in 2013.
+It is the most important location for optical and infra-red astronomy on the Australian mainland, hosts eleven telescopes, and is home to our 2-meter class Faulkes Telescope South (FTS) and two 1-meter telescopes.

 The telescopes at the site include the 3.9m Anglo-Australian telescope, the 2.3m ANU telescope, the UK Schmidt telescope, the ANU 40" telescope, the ANU 24" telescope, the ANU 16" telescope, the University of New South Wales Automated Patrol Telescope, the Uppsala telescope, the Korean 20" telescope, the ROTSE telescope and the new 1.3m ANU Skymapper telescope.

 LCOGT will be installing two 1-meter telescopes and two Aqawans at Siding Spring during 2013.
 Construction began in June 2011.

 An intense wildfire burned though the area in mid-January, 2013.
 The observatory lost support buildings, but was mostly unscathed.